 Digging the Dirt on Great Western Terroir

 The wine community has an obsession with dirt.
 Yes, dirt!
-While it may sound crazy to have such a fascination with soil, it’s part of the essential DNA that differentiates one region from another, and often dictates what varietals can be grown where.
+While it may sound crazy to have such a fascination with soil!
+It’s part of the essential DNA that differentiates one region from another.
+Dirt often dictates what varietals can be grown where.
 When thinking about the wines from Great Western, there’s typically a regional flavour that’s present due to the micro-climate – soil type, typography and temperature.
 They all have an impact, a phase that the French call ‘terroir’.
 A natural amphitheatre created by the surrounding ranges helps to ensure that the wines from the Great Western township are very much unique and truly speak of the place in which they were grown.

-Great Western forms part of the Grampians Geographical Indicator (GI) and while we love being part of the broader region, we thought it was about time to delve into what makes the ‘terroir’ of Great Western so unique.
+Great Western forms part of the Grampians Geographical Indicator (GI).
+While we love being part of the broader region.
+We thought it was about time to delve into what makes the ‘terroir’ of Great Western so unique.